Setting Up Secure Automation Workflows with n8n

 Implementing authentication and authorization

 - Do not expose the n8n editor without access control.
-Use either the product’s login mechanisms or require an authenticated proxy.
+Use the product’s login mechanisms or require an authenticated proxy.

 - Where possible, use single sign-on or an OAuth provider for the UI.
 If that is not available, protect the UI with HTTP auth at the proxy.